AbhishekSumod10/frontend_ticket/README.md

 ├── App.css         - Global styles
 └── index.html

-Prerequisites
+⚙️ Prerequisites

-Ensure the following are installed on your system:
+Make sure the following are installed on your system:

-Node.js (v18 or higher recommended)
+Node.js (v18 or higher)
 npm or yarn
 Git

-How to Run the Frontend
+▶️ How to Run the Frontend

-Clone the repository and navigate to the frontend directory:

-git clone https://github.com/your-username/movie-ticket-booking.git
+Clone the repository and navigate to the frontend directory: git clone https://github.com/your-username/movie-ticket-booking.git cd frontend npm install
-cd frontend
-npm install